-ACTION AND SEQUENCE RESPONSIBILITY 1.
-Development of a Thematic Programme Profile (TPP) Executive Director (ED) in consultation with interested donors, Members and relevant stakeholders 2.
-Approval of the TPP Council 3.
-Preparation of a Thematic Programme Document (TPD) based on the approved TPP ED with assistance of donors, other interested Members and to the extent possible the Trade Advisory Group and the Civil Society Advisory Group 4.
-Development of proposals for financing under the TP Members, ED 5.
-Submission of proposals ITTO Focal Points, ED 6.
-Proposal screening (for compliance with basic requirements) Secretariat 7.
-Proposal appraisal Thematic Programme Advisory Committee (TPAC), Secretariat 8.
-Selection of proposals for financing under the TP based on appraisals ED 9.
-Notification of Members of the ED's selection two weeks prior to the endorsement by the TPAC Secretariat 10.
+ACTION AND SEQUENCE RESPONSIBILITY Development of a Thematic Programme Profile (TPP) Executive Director (ED) in consultation with interested donors, Members and relevant stakeholders 2.
+Approval of the TPP Council Preparation of a Thematic Programme De (TPD) based on the approved TPP Document ED with assistance of donors, other interested Members and to the extent possible the Trade Advisory Group and the Civil Society Advisory Group Development of proposals for financing u Inder the TP Members, ED 5.
+Submission of proposals ITTO Focal Points, ED Proposal screening (for compliance with requirements) basic Secretariat 7.
+Proposal appraisal Thematic Programme Advisory Committee (TPAC), Secretariat Selection of proposals for financing unde based on appraisals r the TP ED Notification of Members of the ED's sele weeks prior to the endorsement by the TI 10.
 Review and endorsement of selection of proposals TPAC 11.
-Financing decision ED 12.
-Implementation of financed projects, pre-projects, activities Implementing agencies, Secretariat 13.
-Monitoring & evaluation of TP implementation Secretariat, implementing agencies, TPAC 14.
+Financing decision ED Implementation of financed projects, pre- activities projects, Implementing agencies, Secretariat 13.
+Monitoring & evaluation of TP implements ation Secretariat, implementing agencies, TPAC 14.
 Reporting on TP implementation Annual reporting to Council by ED Bi-annual reporting by implementing agencies and Secretariat 15.
 Revision/amendment of a TPP or TPD as needed Council